 - GPS.
 Does the unit need to have a Global Positioning System (GPS) receiver?
 In many cases with outdoor data collection, GPS is mandatory.
 Look for a tablet with Global Navigation (GNSS), which is a satellite system that is used to achieve a geographic location of a user’s receiver anywhere in the world.
 Also, accuracy and time-to-acquire satellites appear to be much better.

 - Battery Life.
-Nothing kills the idea of mobile data entry faster than a user who “got half way in and the battery died”.
+Nothing kills the idea of mobile data entry faster than a user who got half way in and the battery died.
 Look for 8-10 hours minimum, and ideally one with a dual battery or exchangeable battery.

 - Operating System.
 Which program(s) will you want to run on the tablet?
 Word or Excel?
 Or android apps?
 What about apple apps?
 You get the point.
 Figure out which software you want to use, then pick your tablet operating system.
-We use Android paired with Device Magic usually, but having Microsoft on a table would enable a documents with macros, or even run ArcPad or other GPS program.
+We use Android running Device Magic usually, but having Microsoft on a table would enable a documents with macros, or even run ArcPad or other GPS program.

 The best field tablet units tend to run a bit higher in price, however, a rugged field tablet that ticks all the boxes will not be cheap.
 As with most things, you get what you pay for.

 Summary | The Best Tablet for Field work

 The Best Tablet for Fieldwork in our opinion is the Vanquisher 8-Inch Ultra Rugged Tablet PC (2nd Gen).
 It meets most-to-all the above criteria.
 With additional specs such as:

 - Built-in U-blox GPS module with high accuracy.